-Subsequent to March 31, 2011, we entered into a new \$210,000,000 Unsecured Credit Agreement which provides for the opportunity to increase the credit amount up to a total of \$250,000,000.
+Bank Borrowings.
+During the three months ended June 30, 2011, we entered into a new \$210,000,000 Unsecured Credit Agreement which provides for the opportunity to increase the credit amount up to a total of \$250,000,000.
 The new Unsecured Credit Agreement provides a revolving line of credit with no scheduled maturities other than the maturity date of April 18, 2015, and allows us to borrow at the same interest rates applicable to borrowings under our prior agreement, 150 basis points over LIBOR based on current leverage ratios.
-Subsequent to March 31, 2011, we borrowed \$70,000,000 under our new Unsecured Credit Agreement.
-After this borrowing we had \$70,000,000 outstanding under the new Unsecured Credit Agreement with \$140,000,000 available for borrowing.
 Financial covenants contained in the new Unsecured Credit Agreement, which are measured quarterly, require us to maintain, among other things: